Ruben Lacy - Pelahatchie

-Rubin Lacy was one of the most talented and influential artists in Mississippi blues during his short career as a secular performer.
-The grandson of a minister, Lacy was born in Pelahatchie on January 2, 1901.
-He was a well-known blues performer in the Jackson area and the Delta until 1932, when he put his guitar down and became a preacher.
-In the 1950s he moved to California, where he died on November 14, 1969.
-He is buried in Pelahatchie.*
+Ruben Lacy was one of the most talented and influential artists in Mississippi blues during his short career as a secular performer.
+The grandson of a minister, Lacy was born in Pelahatchie on January 2, 1901, or 1902*.
+He was a well-known blues performer in the Jackson area and the Delta until he became a preacher in the 1930s.
+He pastored churches in Mississippi, Arkansas, Missouri and California and was still preaching when he died on November 14, 1969.
+He is buried in Bakersfield, California.

 Lacy made four recordings for Columbia Records at a session in Memphis in December 1927, but none were released.
 The following March he traveled to Chicago, where he recorded two songs for the Paramount label, “Mississippi Jail House Groan” and “Ham Hound Crave,” both of which he learned from Hendrix.
 Accompanying Lacy on the trip was music talent agent Ralph Lembo of Itta Bena, who contributed a spoken part to “Ham Hound Crave.”
 The two Paramount tracks, the only blues recordings by Lacy that were ever released, are considered such prime examples of Mississippi blues that both songs have appeared on numerous reissue CDs and LPs around the world.